RasheedLewis/VibeCraft/docs/more/SECTIONS_AUDJUST_API.md

 That cluster becomes **verse**.

-If there’s still ambiguity, you can even tag them as `section_type = "verse_like"` internally and only display “Verse” in the UI when you’re above some confidence threshold.
+If there's still ambiguity, you can even tag them as `section_type = "verse_like"` internally and only display "Verse" in the UI when you're above some confidence threshold.

 ### Step 5: Intro & Outro